South Carolina Code of Laws

 (B) The property must be operated and used as an equestrian center for the purpose of training, developing, and racing horses under the auspices of Carolina Cup Racing Association, Incorporated, toward the end that the Carolina Cup races held annually in the spring as a sanctioned event by the National Steeplechase and Hunt Association and the Colonial Cup International Steeplechase held in the fall as a sanctioned event by the National Steeplechase and Hunt Association, be continued in the manner in which they have formerly been run under the auspices of Carolina Cup Racing Association, Incorporated.

 (C) Carolina Cup Racing Association, Incorporated, a South Carolina nonprofit corporation (association) is the authority for the day-to-day management of the facility and shall continue to operate the facilities located on the property in the same manner as it has been operated formerly.
-The association annually shall receive the income from the Springdale Fund provided in Section 52-5-120 and shall account to the State Treasurer and the State Budget and Control Board on the expenditure of funds for the operation of the training facility.
+The association annually shall receive the income from the Springdale Fund provided in Section 52-5-120 and shall account to the State Treasurer and the State Fiscal Accountability Authority and the Department of Administration on the expenditure of funds for the operation of the training facility.
 The income from the training facility must be accounted for, together with an annual audit by an independent certified public accounting firm, and the audit submitted to the same officials no later than ninety days after the end of the association's fiscal year as established by tax election.

 HISTORY: 1984 Act No. 313, Section 2; 1985 Act No. 52; 2005 Act No. 164, Section 29, eff June 10, 2005.